Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Manifold Sampling for Piecewise-Smooth Compositions

 \subsection{Manifold sampling loop}

 In the manifold sampling algorithm, the trial step $s^k$ suggested by the trust-region subproblem may not yield sufficient decrease if $\Act{\mathbb{Z}^k}$ is a poor sample of nearby active manifolds.
-Therefore, after $s^k$ has been computed and $F(x^k+s^k)$ has been evaluated, but before $\rho_k$ is computed, $\mathbb{Z}^k$ sometimes must be augmented, resulting in a new master model and a new $s^k$.
+Therefore, after $s^k$ has been computed and $F(x^k+s^k)$ has been evaluated, but before the ratio determining success, $\rho_k$ (defined in~\eqref{eq:rho_ht}), is computed, $\mathbb{Z}^k$ sometimes must be augmented, resulting in a new master model and a new $s^k$.
 We refer to this process that occurs in each iteration as the \emph{manifold sampling loop}.

-Although adding indices to $\mathbb{Z}^k$ may result in a given manifold sampling iteration requiring the solution of more than one trust-region subproblem---and, more important, more than one evaluation of $F$ per iteration---in practice the number of function evaluations per iteration is rarely more than one.
+Although adding indices to $\mathbb{Z}^k$ may result in a given manifold sampling iteration requiring the solution of more than one trust-region subproblem---and, more importantly, more than one evaluation of $F$ per iteration---in practice the number of function evaluations per iteration is rarely more than one.
 We further remark that, even in theory, this manifold sampling loop cannot cycle indefinitely because the number of selection functions defining $h$ is finite.

-The termination of the manifold sampling loop hinges on a search for a sample point $z \in \cop{ F(x^k), F(x^k+s^k)}$ and an index $j$ satisfying
+The termination of the manifold sampling loop hinges on a search for a sample point $z \in \cop{ \{F(x^k), F(x^k+s^k)\}}$ and an index $j$ satisfying

-In other words, a point $z\in\R^p$ and an index $j$ in $\Act{z}$ satisfy \eqref{eq:baoyu_condition} provided the affine function $h(F(x^k)) + \nabla h_j(z)^\top(F(x^k+s^k)-F(x^k))$ overestimates $h(F(x^k+s^k))$.
+In other words, a point $z\in\R^p$ and an index $j$ in $\Act{z}$ satisfy \eqref{eq:baoyu_condition}, provided the affine function $h(F(x^k)) + \nabla h_j(z)^\top(F(x^k+s^k)-F(x^k))$ overestimates $h(F(x^k+s^k))$.
 We remark that~\eqref{eq:baoyu_condition} is less stringent than the condition in~\cite{KLW18}, which sought a manifold $j$ satisfying

-If $h$ is a continuous selection of affine functions, which is the special case considered in \cite{KLW18}, then \eqref{eq:jeff_condition} is equivalent to fixing one affine function $h_j\in\Hdef$ that underestimates $h$ at $F(x^k)$ but overestimates $h$ at $F(x^k+s^k)$.
-Between \cite{KLW18} and our present work, we see that the commonality lies in the overestimation of $h$ at $F(x+s)$.
+If $h$ is a continuous selection of affine functions, which is the special case considered in~\cite{KLW18}, then \eqref{eq:jeff_condition} is equivalent to fixing one affine function $h_j\in\Hdef$ that underestimates $h$ at $F(x^k)$ but overestimates $h$ at $F(x^k+s^k)$.
+Between~\cite{KLW18} and our present work, we see that the commonality lies in the overestimation of $h$ at $F(x^k+s^k)$.

 We will demonstrate (in \lemref{existence_linearization}) that under our assumptions, we can compute a $(z,j)$ pair satisfying \eqref{eq:baoyu_condition} for any $s^k$.
 As our analysis will reveal, however, we additionally require the existence of a secondary $z'\in\mathbb{Z}^k$ satisfying